da-mago/Vimspector_configuration/README.md

 ## Try it out!
-- Create a new project folder
+- Clone the repository
-- Copy '.vimspector.json' to it
+- Copy '.vimspector.json' to 'src_examples' folder
-- Copy the bash, C or python source code files to it
+- Go to 'src_example' folder and open any example source code file with Vim.
-- Open any of those source code files with Vim... and hit 'F5'... thats all! (try only local debug configurations at this point)
+- Hit 'F5' ...  that's all! (try only local debug configurations at this point)

 <img src="https://user-images.githubusercontent.com/63365742/131861406-8bdc0632-7060-46f8-abf7-30fae03faa77.png" width="50%">